raspberrypi-guide/raspberrypi-guide.github.io/docs/networking.md

 # Networking

-These guides will help you get connected to your Raspberry Pi in a wide range of settings, including by direct connection, a wireless connection, and by setting up the Raspbery Pi as a wifi hotspot.
+These guides will help you get connected to your Raspberry Pi in a wide range of contexts, including by direct connection, a wireless connection, and by setting up the Raspbery Pi as a wifi hotspot.
 {: .fs-6 .fw-300 }